mRNA Analysis Pipeline

 mRNA Expression Workflow

-Note that counting algorithms such as HTSeq and STAR will not count reads that are mapped to more than one different gene.
+Note that the STAR counting results will not count reads that are mapped to more than one different gene.
 Below are two files that list genes that are completely encompassed by other genes and will likely display a value of zero.

 mRNA Quantification Command Line Parameters